 if you’re still figuring out how to make your sales-led or marketing-led approach work, maybe hold off until you have a sustainable motion.

 So the oversimplified answer is if you’re small or starting to grow, go for it.
 As with everything, product-led growth presents opportunity cost and risk.

 However, certain aspects of PLG can be applied without implementing it in its entirety.
 Tracking behavior and customer value-related metrics are never wrong.
 The easiest way to leverage those is through outcome-driven goal setting.
 (See 3.3.2)

 3.1.3.
 Your distribution focus

 Let’s say you’re confident you’ve found your product market fit and are ready to move on to distribution.
-(And if you haven’t, what are you waiting for?)
 Now it’s time to decide where to put your chips and think about scaling.

 Foremost in your consideration at this point should be your ICP (ideal customer profile).
 What kind of customer(s) retains best?
 Without understanding this, you’ll forego initial product-market fit.

 Practically speaking, it’s easier said than done to know exactly where you are.
 One commonly-used framework by Superhuman determines product-market fit by the percentage number of users that would hate it if you take the product away.
 If it’s above 40%, congrats!
 You have PMF.

 Finding and supporting your ideal customer profile through product-led growth

 In the next subsection, I’ll try to make a case for a good data infrastructure.
 Knowing your ideal customer profile is not an outright prerequisite for product-led growth.
 But I’m convinced that this kind of preparation helps you execute product-led growth activities like trials and freemiums.
 And those can help you find your ICPs.